Michael-Yongshi/PyQtGameBoard/README.md

 ## Version
 ### 0.2
+0.2.3   fixed selection deleting previous overlays
+        adding line of sight line
+        return list of tiles touched by line of sight

-0.2.2   Redone building board, zooming in / out and added selection of tile with drawing adjacent tiles 0.2.3   working on fixing selection deleting previous overlays
+0.2.2   Redone building board, zooming in / out and added selection of tile with drawing adjacent tiles
-        working on adding line of sight line and return tiles touched

 ## Install
 ```